kosciolek/pbd/docs/docs/Tables/client.md

 Holds all client IDs, regardless of whether they're a [company](client_company) or a [person](client_person).

-Used to refer to a client, when the type of a client is not relevant.
+Used to refer to a client, when the type of the client is not relevant.

 ## Definition